awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 If your origin is an Amazon S3 bucket, note the following:
 + If the bucket is configured as a website, enter the Amazon S3 static website hosting endpoint for your bucket; don't select the bucket name from the list in the **Origin Domain Name** field\.
 The static website hosting endpoint appears in the Amazon S3 console, on the **Properties** page under **Static Website Hosting**\.
 For more information, see [Using Amazon S3 Buckets Configured as Website Endpoints for Your Origin](DownloadDistS3AndCustomOrigins.md#concept_S3Origin_website)\.
 + If you configured Amazon S3 Transfer Acceleration for your bucket, do not specify the `s3-accelerate` endpoint for **Origin Domain Name**\.
-+ If you're using a bucket from a different AWS account and if the bucket is not configured as a website, type the name in the following format:
++ If you're using a bucket from a different AWS account and if the bucket is not configured as a website, enter the name, using the following format:

-  `bucket-name.s3.amazonaws.com`
+  `bucket-name.s3.regionamazonaws.com`

   If your bucket is in the US Standard region and you want Amazon S3 to route requests to a facility in Northern Virginia, use the following format:

-  `bucket-name.s3-external-1.amazonaws.com`

-  If your bucket is in the EU \(Frankfurt\) region, you can also use the following format:

-  `bucket-name.s3.eu-central-1.amazonaws.com`
+  `bucket-name.s3.us-east-1.amazonaws.com`
 + The files must be publicly readable unless you secure your content in Amazon S3 by using a CloudFront origin access identity\.
 For more information, see [Restricting Access to Amazon S3 Content by Using an Origin Access Identity](private-content-restricting-access-to-s3.md)\.

 **Important**